+The providers at the Buckingham Center offer Rosacea solutions for patients in Austin and Sunset Valley, Texas.
 Rosacea is a somewhat mysterious skin condition that affects millions of Americans each year.
-Fortunately, it is often possible to improve facial redness caused by rosacea with innovative treatments at Buckingham Center in Austin, TX.
-Dr. Edward Buckingham is a double board-certified expert in facial plastic and cosmetic procedures who has successfully treated many cases of rosacea in the Austin area.
+Fortunately, it is often possible to improve facial redness caused by rosacea with innovative treatments at the Buckingham Center for Facial Plastic Surgery in Austin, Texas.

 What is Rosacea?

-Rosacea, or facial spider veins, is a skin condition that causes facial redness and typically affects the cheeks, chin, and often the central forehead.
+Rosacea is a skin condition that causes facial redness.
+It typically affects the cheeks, chin and often the central forehead.
 During a flare-up, the skin develops a flushed appearance due to an increase in blood vessels in the surface of the skin, and possibly bacteria.
-Redness, flushing, and other rosacea symptoms are believed to be activated by heat, alcohol intake, and other factors.
+Redness, flushing and other rosacea symptoms are believed to be activated by heat, alcohol intake, and other factors.

 There is no clear reason as to why the condition develops, but it is thought to be hereditary.
 Rosacea can cause an uncomfortable sensation in the affected areas.
 This has been described as a flushed feeling or a burning sensation.
 The condition can also cause social or emotional discomfort due to the reddening of the skin.
 If left untreated by a professional, rosacea can permanently damage the skin.

 Ocular rosacea can also occur in those whose surrounding skin is affected by rosacea.
 The whites of the eyes are reddened with prominent blood vessels.
 The eyes may itch, feel dry, or water and vision can be affected.

 While there is no apparent cure for rosacea, there are treatments available.
 In addition, patients can decrease the number of flare-ups they experience by limiting their exposure to issues that may result in a rosacea flare up.